bitnetwork/term-tools/TESTING.md

 - [ ] Mouse

 ## Terminals
-This should be a list of terminal that need to be supported.
+A list of terminals that need to be supported.

 - [ ] Eterm
 - [ ] Eterm-256color